-Establishing a pricing strategy can positively reflect profitability for a company.
-Too low of a price point could potentially result in a loss of profit, whereas too high of a price point could result in the loss of customers.
-It’s important to balance a price that is high enough to make profits, but low enough to beat the competitors.
+Establishing a pricing strategy can positively affect profitability for a company.
+Too low of a price point could potentially result in a financial loss, whereas too high of a price point could result in the loss of customers.
+It’s important to balance a price that is high enough to make profits, but low enough to beat competitors.

-When discussing profit, business owners will also want to take into consideration how much deadstock (or slow-moving/discounted stock) they have in store.
-The more deadstock they have means less room for the full-priced items and the markup percentage may need to be higher to make up for the potential loss of profits from the deadstock.
-This could be prevented by implementing software that allows the business owner to take control of the inventory turnover ratio> early on.
+When discussing profit, business owners will also want to consider how much deadstock (or slow-moving/discounted stock) they have in store.
+The more deadstock they have means less room for the full-priced items, and the markup percentage may need to be higher to make up for the potential loss of profits from the deadstock.
+This could be prevented by implementing software that allows the business owner to take control of the inventory turnover ratio early on.

 Although there isn’t a single “normal” markup amount, indirect costs are — for the most part — consistent within retailers, grocers, and similar businesses.
 For example, where indirect costs are generally low, markups will tend to be lower as well.